 Reviewers will evaluate and rate each application using the following criteria.
 All successful applicants will demonstrate that their projects can accomplish LSC's goal of using technology effectively and efficiently to provide high quality legal assistance to eligible clients and to promote full access to the judicial system by low-income people.
 See Appendix I, Part III, for detailed instructions on completing each section of the application.
-Applications that do not provide all of the required information will be scored accordingly by reviewers.
+Reviewers will take any deficiencies in the applications into account in their scoring.